onury/notation/README.md

 ```
 In the united result `['*', '!*.age', 'user.age']`:
 - (negated) `!car.model` of `globsA` is removed because `globsB` has the exact positive version of it.
 (In union, positive wins over the negated, if both are same.)
-- But then, `car.model` is redundant and removed bec. we have `*` wildcard, which covers all possible notations.
+- But then, `car.model` is redundant and removed bec. we have `*` wildcard, which covers all possible non-negated notations.
 - Same applies to other redundant globs except `user.age` bec. we have a `!*.age` in `globsA`, which matches `user.age`.
 So both are kept in the final array.

+#### Filter data with glob patterns

-Now, filter a data object with this united globs array:
+Now, filter a data object with this globs array:
 ```js
 const data = {
     car: {